Insider Selling: Moog Inc. (NYSE:MOG-A) Director Sells 2,000 Shares of Stock

-Moog Inc. (NYSE:MOG-A – Get Rating) Director Donald R. Fishback sold 2,000 shares of the business’s stock in a transaction dated Wednesday, January 25th.
-The stock was sold at an average price of $92.53, for a total value of $185,060.00.
-Following the transaction, the director now directly owns 15,273 shares of the company’s stock, valued at approximately $1,413,210.69.
+Moog Inc. (NYSE:MOG-A – Get Rating) Director Donald R. Fishback sold 2,000 shares of the business’s stock in a transaction dated Tuesday, January 31st.
+The shares were sold at an average price of $95.10, for a total value of $190,200.00.
+Following the sale, the director now owns 13,273 shares in the company, valued at approximately $1,262,262.30.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Moog Company Profile